MauroDataMapper/docs/docs/installing/configuring/build.yml.md

-Below is the default build.yml file built into the MDM image
+Below is the default `build.yml` file built into the MDM image.

 ```yaml
 ---